Storytelling Transformed: The Art of Stories That Sell

 It may seem quite obvious, but your success in storytelling starts with a clear understanding of what your brand stands for.
-When you have a stable vision of what benefit your company brings into the world, what problems it solves, it will create an authentic voice for your brand.
-This brand will then be able to not only talk about a product or idea you sell, but communicate a personality.
+When you have a stable vision of what benefits your company brings into the world, what problems it solves, it will create an authentic voice for your brand.
+This brand will then be able to not only talk about a product or idea you sell but communicate a personality.

 People don’t blindly buy because of phenomenal features.
 They buy because they feel connected to a problem you solve, because they fall for the personality this product has.
 Therefore, embody your brand.
 Imagine your brand as a fictional character, and analyze what this person is like, what traits he has and how he behaves.
 Infuse this personality into your stories.

 Be aware of your brand in all that you do.

 Firstly, get to know your audience.
 Understand their truths.
 Ask questions beneath your demographics, be interested not only how much money they make and how they behave on different media channels.
 Go beyond it.
 What gets them excited or worried?
 What do they share with others?
 Dig beneath the data to uncover human stories, ground values, and opinions of those you want to engage.

 Secondly, having understood your audience’s needs, be clear about the real benefit they will get.
 It’s not about showing off your greatest features and impressive initiatives, but the true value of using your product, the problems it solves and the opportunities it creates.